Barrister, Jim Hirschman

 E v F - acted for the Office of the Public Guardian in a matter concerning an invalid lasting power of attorney and cross-border assets.
 The registration of the lasting power of attorney was duly to be cancelled.

-In a regulatory context he has experience of considering challenges to licensing decisions made by Ofsted.
-His experience in public child family means he is experienced in working for and against local authorities.
+In a regulatory context, Jim has experience of considering challenges to licensing decisions made by Ofsted.
+In a safeguarding context, Jim has experience advising schools, teachers, and local authorities of their respective rights and duties.

 Recent notable cases: